 Bills.com's new debt consolidation calculator helps you calculate your real cost of debt and find ways to save money.

 Very few of us pay for our major purchases in cash.
-The only way most of us can afford to buy a home or car, or to pay for college educations, is to borrow money.
-How you borrow money and the way that you pay it back determines how much your purchases actually cost us over time.
+The only way most of us can afford to buy a home or car or to pay for college educations is to borrow money.
+How we borrow money and the manner that we pay it back determines how much our purchases cost us over time.

 Don’t get caught in a trap where you only think about your ability to afford your monthly payments.
 Think strategically.
 Examine how much you pay in total interest over the life of any purchase you finance.